-In Fall 2017, I defended my dissertation, “The Citizen Life Course: Age Identity in Ecuador’s Educational Revolution,” which is about citizenship as a form of becoming.
-I minored in linguistic anthropology and medical anthropology, the first of which shows up in my use of ethnographic discourse analysis, the second of which is most obvious in how I use of theories of biocitizenship, life course, and the body.
+In January 2018, I completed my dissertation, “The Citizen Life Course: Age Identity in Ecuador’s Educational Revolution.”
 The 2014-15 fieldwork for the dissertation was funded by the Wenner Gren Foundation, and took place in Quito, Ecuador with 10th graders and their families.
-I did participant observation in two urban high schools and a couple of students’ homes, I conducted focus groups, and developed a “triple interview” of layered one-on-one interviews, parent-child dyad interviews, and multigenerational group interviews with 14 different 10th graders and their families.
+I did participant observation in two urban high schools and a couple of students’ homes, I conducted focus groups, and developed a “triple interview” of layered one-on-one interviews, parent-child dyad interviews, and multigenerational group interviews with 10th graders and their families.